-Parents may earn a Fee Reduction for volunteering a minimum of 10 hours generally in their own child/children's program or on behalf of the entire Child & Youth Services Program, and/or by attending Parent Education classes offered through Outreach Services.
+Parents may earn a Fee Reduction for volunteering a minimum of 10 hours generally in their own child/ren's program or on behalf of the entire Child & Youth Services Program, and/or by attending Parent Education classes offered through Outreach Services.
 Parent Participation Points may be accumulated from month to month until the parent earns 10 points to receive a 10% reduction on one month's fee for one child.
-If a parent has earned 20 points, then the 10% fee reduction may be applied for one child over a 2-month period or applied to 2 separate children during the same month.
+If a parent has earned 20 points, then the 10% fee reduction may be applied for one child over a 2 month period or applied to 2 separate children during the same month.
 Parents may not share their Parent Participation Points with other families.
 All PPP will be applied on the 1st of each month for the 10% discount.
 Points will not be applied to the mid-month payment.
 Parent Participation Points may be saved for future use.
-SAC & MST patrons may use points on up to 4 camp weeks.
-MST may also use parent points for Before care services.
+SAC patrons may use points weekly during camp weeks.

-Guidance: The following guidance is applicable to all Child & Youth Services patrons, parents, and volunteers.
+Guidance: The following guidance is applicable to all Child & Youth Services patrons, parents and volunteers.

-- The parent's role in the PPP is to enrich the child's experience. - Parent volunteers may be assigned a specific activity to complete. - Discipline and classroom management are the Program Assistant's responsibility
+- The parent's role in the PPP is to enrich the child's experience. - Parent volunteers may be assigned a specific activity to complete. - Discipline and classroom management are the Program Assistant's responsibility.
+Parents should refer all problems to the staff.

-- Parents should refer all problems to the staff. - Appropriate language, tone of voice, and touch must always be demonstrated. - Parent must inform the Director or Program Assistant of any incident or unusual occurrences immediately. - During meal and snack time conversing and being a good listener for the children is the main role. - Parent volunteers may not assist with bathroom and diapering duties for children other than their own.
+- Appropriate language, tone of voice, and touch must be demonstrated at all times. - Parent must inform the Director or Program Assistant of any incident or unusual occurrences immediately. - During meal and snack time conversing and being a good listener for the children is the main role. - Parent volunteers may not assist with bathroom and diapering duties for children other than their own.